celaris-apps/docs/guides/development/development-cycle.md

 ## Live Reloading

-The development server currently only supports live reloading for the frontend application.
-Any changes made to the frontend code will automatically trigger a reload of the application in the browser.
+The development environment supports live reloading for both the frontend and backend applications.
+This means that any changes you make to the frontend or backend code will automatically be reflected in the application without the need to restart the server.

-> **Feature Coming Soon**: Live reloading for the C++ backend is currently in development and will be available in a future release.